guhjy/2015ori-1/materials/study_02/instructions.md

 Each row depicts the data for one participant.

 The spreadsheet automatically calculates and displays the test statistics (t-value and p-value) concerning the Stroop effect.
 How you decide to fabricate the results that you fill out in the spreadsheet is up to you.
-Your task is to fabricate means and standard deviations such that
+Your task is to fabricate means and standard deviations such that the mean *congruent* response latency is lower than the mean *incongruent* response latency.

 **You can spend as much time as you think is needed on fabricating the data, until the face-to-face interview takes place.
 This does not need to be done within this browser window.**